sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5-Tilt/docs/software_overview.md

 	Even if you aren't necessarily interested it, we highly recommend that users install the [RXTools software suite](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools) before plugging in their board.
 For Windows PCs, it also includes the USB driver for the module that enables the Ethernet-over-USB support and virtual `COM` ports.

-Users should install the [RXTools software suite](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools) on their computer to interact with the mosaic-X5 module through the USB interface.
+Users should install the [RXTools software suite](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools) on their computer to interact with the mosaic-X5 GNSS receiver through the USB interface.
 The software package includes the USB-IP driver[^1] necessary to recognize the board as an ethernet device on Windows PCs (1).
 { .annotate }

 1. On Linux, the standard Linux CDC-ACM driver is suitable.